JAlcocerT/JAlcocerT/content/blog/iot-microcontrol.md

 ### The ESP32

+An alternative micro-controller to the [PicoW](#pico-w-and-micropython)!

-Connecting ESP32 to Linux - https://github.com/tio/tio
+* Connecting ESP32 to Linux - https://github.com/tio/tio
-IDE - Thonny
+* IDE - Thonny / Arduino IDE / VSCode ...

 > You can do ton of stuff with a ESP32, like building a [drone](https://jalcocert.github.io/JAlcocerT/useful-dron-stuff/):